sbilly/awesome-security/README.md

 ## Terminal

 * [shellfirm](https://github.com/kaplanelad/shellfirm) - It is a handy utility to help avoid running dangerous commands with an extra approval step.
 You will immediately get a small prompt challenge that will double verify your action when risky patterns are detected.
+* [shellclear](https://github.com/rusty-ferris-club/shellclear) - It helps you to secure your shell history commands by finding sensitive commands in your all history commands and allows you to clean them

 ## Operating Systems